 The Common Reporting Standard (CRS) pursuant to Directive 2014/107/EU was implemented in the Luxembourg Law of 18 December 2015 on the automatic exchange of information on financial accounts in tax matters (hereinafter: CRS law).
-Pursuant to the current Luxembourg CRS provisions, the Fund qualifies as a financial institution and is required to collect information on the financial accounts of investors and to report them to the competent authorities if necessary.
+Pursuant to the current Luxembourg CRS provisions, the Fund qualifies as a Luxembourg financial institution (investment entity) and is required to collect information on the financial accounts of investors and report them to the competent Luxembourg authorities if necessary which, in turn, pass on the information to the appropriate foreign authorities.